yoon5862/CUrator/README.md

 # CUrator
-  CUrator is an efficient LLM execution engine with optimized integration of CUDA libraries(cuBLAS, and CUTLASS).
+  CUrator is an efficient LLM execution engine with optimized integration of CUDA libraries (cuBLAS and CUTLASS).

 # Prerequisite Packages, Evaluated Models and GPUs